 |Crashes QGIS or corrupts data:||No||Copied to github as #:||14353|

 Rasterlite layers, e.g. http://download.gfoss.it/TrueMarble/TrueMarble-2km.sqlite are extremely slow to open (I remember a while ago they were surprisingly fast); I noticed it uses only one CPU out of four, BTW

-#11 Updated by Giovanni Manghi almost 9 years ago
+#11 Updated by Giovanni Manghi over 9 years ago

 - Priority changed from Normal to 6